 How to apply:

-Interested?
-Please send us an email with your letter of motivation, a CV and references (in English) to email@example.com.
+We do not generally accept unsolicited applications, but you can contact us at firstname.lastname@example.org.
 Please do not send any documents in Microsoft Word document format.
 We won't read them.
 Best use PDF instead.

 We look forward to your application!